mrmowgli/express-coffee/README.md

 Then follow the checklist items in the CHECKLIST.md file to customize your application.

+Currently we are actually bundling required JS files, rather than using the CDN's.
+This will likely change, but is handy for local dev.

 To make changes to client side libs (Client JS):